Career Guide: Transfer Into Tech

 05 How to Get Hired

-Like any job search, getting a job in tech requires planning and proactive effort.
+Like any job search, getting a job in tech requires effective planning and proactive effort.
 Whilst demand is high for professionals in tech, you’ll have to prove your value, and your ability to transition into this sector.

 Here’s our advice for professionals on how to get a job (and build a career) in tech: